publications

 The field of neuro-symbolic artificial intelligence (NeSy), which combines learning and reasoning, has recently experienced significant growth.
 There now are a wide variety of NeSy frameworks , each with its own specific language for expressing background knowledge and how to relate it to neural networks.
 This heterogeneity hinders accessibility for newcomers and makes comparing different NeSy frameworks challenging.
 We propose a unified language for NeSy, which we call ULLER, a Unified Language for LEarning and Reasoning.
 ULLER encompasses a wide variety of settings, while ensuring that knowledge described in it can be used in existing NeSy systems.
 ULLER has a neuro-symbolic first-order syntax for which we provide example semantics including classical, fuzzy, and probabilistic logics.
 We believe ULLER is a first step towards making NeSy research more accessible and comparable, paving the way for libraries that streamline training and evaluation across a multitude of semantics, knowledge bases, and NeSy systems.

-- UAI (SPOTLIGHT)BEARS Make Neuro-Symbolic Models Aware of Their Reasoning ShortcutsEmanuele Marconato, Samuele Bortolotti, Emile van Krieken, and 3 more authorsIn , 2024
+- UAI SPOTLIGHTBEARS Make Neuro-Symbolic Models Aware of their Reasoning ShortcutsEmanuele Marconato, Samuele Bortolotti, Emile van Krieken, and 3 more authorsIn The 40th Conference on Uncertainty in Artificial Intelligence, 2024

 Neuro-Symbolic (NeSy) predictors that conform to symbolic knowledge - encoding, e.g., safety constraints - can be affected by Reasoning Shortcuts (RSs): They learn concepts consistent with the symbolic knowledge by exploiting unintended semantics.
 RSs compromise reliability and generalization and, as we show in this paper, they are linked to NeSy models being overconfident about the predicted concepts.
 Unfortunately, the only trustworthy mitigation strategy requires collecting costly dense supervision over the concepts.
 Rather than attempting to avoid RSs altogether, we propose to ensure NeSy models are aware of the semantic ambiguity of the concepts they learn, thus enabling their users to identify and distrust low-quality concepts.
 Starting from three simple desiderata, we derive bears (BE Aware of Reasoning Shortcuts), an ensembling technique that calibrates the model’s concept-level confidence without compromising prediction accuracy, thus encouraging NeSy architectures to be uncertain about concepts affected by RSs.
 We show empirically that bears improves RS-awareness of several state-of-the-art NeSy models, and also facilitates acquiring informative dense annotations for mitigation purposes.

-- GRAPES: Learning to Sample Graphs for Scalable Graph Neural NetworksTaraneh Younesian, Thiviyan Thanapalasingam, Emile van Krieken, and 2 more authors2024
+- GRAPES: Learning to sample graphs for scalable graph neural networksTaraneh Younesian, Daniel Daza, Emile van Krieken, and 2 more authorsarXiv preprint arXiv:2310.03399, 2024

-Graph neural networks (GNNs) learn the representation of nodes in a graph by aggregating the neighborhood information in various ways.
-As these networks grow in depth, their receptive field grows exponentially due to the increase in neighborhood sizes, resulting in high memory costs.
-Graph sampling solves memory issues in GNNs by sampling a small ratio of the nodes in the graph.
-This way, GNNs can scale to much larger graphs.
-Most sampling methods focus on fixed sampling heuristics, which may not generalize to different structures or tasks.
-We introduce GRAPES, an adaptive graph sampling method that learns to identify sets of influential nodes for training a GNN classifier.
-GRAPES uses a GFlowNet to learn node sampling probabilities given the classification objectives.
-We evaluate GRAPES across several small- and large-scale graph benchmarks and demonstrate its effectiveness in accuracy and scalability.
-In contrast to existing sampling methods, GRAPES maintains high accuracy even with small sample sizes and, therefore , can scale to very large graphs.
+Graph neural networks (GNNs) learn to represent nodes by aggregating information from their neighbors.
+As GNNs increase in depth, their receptive field grows exponentially, leading to high memory costs.
+Several existing methods address this by sampling a small subset of nodes, scaling GNNs to much larger graphs.
+These methods are primarily evaluated on homophilous graphs, where neighboring nodes often share the same label.
+However, most of these methods rely on static heuristics that may not generalize across different graphs or tasks.
+We argue that the sampling method should be adaptive, adjusting to the complex structural properties of each graph.
+To this end, we introduce GRAPES, an adaptive sampling method that learns to identify the set of nodes crucial for training a GNN.
+GRAPES trains a second GNN to predict node sampling probabilities by optimizing the downstream task objective.
+We evaluate GRAPES on various node classification benchmarks, involving homophilous as well as heterophilous graphs.
+We demonstrate GRAPES’ effectiveness in accuracy and scalability, particularly in multi-label heterophilous graphs.
+Unlike other sampling methods, GRAPES maintains high accuracy even with smaller sample sizes and, therefore, can scale to massive graphs.
 Our code is publicly available at this https URL.

 2023

-- ML JournalRefining Neural Network Predictions Using Background KnowledgeAlessandro Daniele, Emile van Krieken, Luciano Serafini, and 1 more authorIn Machine Learning , 2023
+- ML JournalRefining Neural Network Predictions Using Background KnowledgeAlessandro Daniele, Emile van Krieken, Luciano Serafini, and 1 more authorIn , 2023

 Recent work has shown learning systems can use logical background knowledge to compensate for a lack of labeled training data.
 Many methods work by creating a loss function that encodes this knowledge.
 However, often the logic is discarded after training, even if it is still helpful at test time.
 Instead, we ensure neural network predictions satisfy the knowledge by refining the predictions with an extra computation step.
 We introduce differentiable refinement functions that find a corrected prediction close to the original prediction.
 We study how to effectively and efficiently compute these refinement functions.
 Using a new algorithm called iterative local refinement (ILR), we combine refinement functions to find refined predictions for logical formulas of any complexity.
 ILR finds refinements on complex SAT formulas in significantly fewer iterations and frequently finds solutions where gradient descent can not.
 Finally, ILR produces competitive results in the MNIST addition task.